RaquelWriter/javascript-web-apis-samples/README.md

 Download the zip and unzip.

 There are two folders.
-Open the index.html of each project in your browser.
+Open the index.html of each project in your browser

 ## battery-status folder